Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 - Double click it
 - Ghidra takes us to the section in the instructions where we see all the references to it
 - We then go through the reference(s)
-- By double clicking the refernece Ghidra will display the C-pseudocode
+- By double clicking the reference Ghidra will display the C-pseudocode

 Here's a list I went through:
 - gen_root_passwd